vyca2017/content/content/reference/console/projects/project-settings.md

 Here you can configure and view general settings for your project.

 * The **project name** helps you to manage your different projects, but has no other effect.
 * The **project id** is automatically generated and not customizable.
-It can be found in your API [endpoints]() as well.
+It can be found in your API [endpoints](!alias-yahph3foch#project-endpoints) as well.
 * If you want to customize your API endpoints, you can set a custom **project alias**.
-Now you can use either the project id or project alias when using the project API or working wiht the [CLI]().
+Now you can use either the project id or project alias when using the project API or working with the [CLI](!alias-kie1quohli).
 * You can also **clone your project** and decide to optionally include data or other project settings.

 In the **danger zone** you can delete your projects data, schema, or delete your project all together. **These actions are not reversible**.

 ## Other settings

-In the **authentication** tab, you can create and manage [permanent access tokens]().
+In the **authentication** tab, you can create and manage [permanent access tokens](!alias-eip7ahqu5o).
 These are mainly used in serverless functions or other server-side code that needs full access to your API.

 The **export** tab allows you to export your data as JSON files and download your schema.
 You can also use [get-graphql-schema](https://github.com/graphcool/get-graphql-schema) to download your schema for advanced uses.